Looking to better people's lives by becoming a United Way Volunteer?

-Days of Caring is an annual week-long service event typically in May where individuals and employees of area corporations and small businesses lend a hand to local nonprofit agencies.
+Days of Caring is a service event held May 3-7, 2021, during which individuals, service organizations, and employees of area corporations and small businesses lend a hand to local nonprofit agencies.
 (Keep an eye out for dates of a September Days of Caring 2021!)

 Agencies in need of help submit projects, volunteer teams register to help, and the United Way of Hancock County matches up the two groups.
 Volunteers then head out in force to complete projects such as landscaping, organizing, painting, planning an event, cleaning, construction – whatever is needed!

 Find out how to submit a project or register to help.
 Individuals and teams from any organization are welcome and encouraged to help!

 Non-profit agencies and other service groups are often in a position where they must rely on the generosity of the community to donate the supplies they need to carry out their work.

 Visit this page for a roundup of supplies needed today – yet another way you can measurably improve lives!

 Each year, since 1981, United Way of Hancock County has presented the "Distinguished Volunteer Award" to an individual who has demonstrated dedication and willingness to serve the community through their overall involvement with United Way as a volunteer and leader, as well as with other organizations in the nonprofit sector.
 In 2012, the award was renamed the "Jeri Bjorling Memorial Distinguished Volunteer Award" in her memory.
 She died in November of 2011.
 She was the current United Way board chair when she passed away.
 Learn more about her story and her commitment to bettering the Hancock County community.

 Read about the 2019 Distinguished Volunteer winner Larry McDaniel and the VITA Volunteers' story as well as previous winners since 1982.